-Meaning and name origin
+Meaning and Name Origin

-Joyce \jo(y)-ce\ as a girl's name is pronounced joyce.
+Joyce \jo(y)-ce\ as a girls' name is pronounced joyce.
 It is of Latin origin, and the meaning of Joyce is "lord".
 From the Norman male name Josce or Josse, which is from Jodocus, a Latin form of a Breton name, Iodoc, borne by a seventh-century Breton saint.
 Used in the Middle Ages.
 Its use as a girl's name from the 16th century among Puritans suggests it have been associated with the vocabulary word "joy".
 Advice columnist Dr. Joyce Brothers; writer Joyce Carol Oates.

-Joyce is a very popular first name for females (#49 out of 4276, Top 1%) and also a very popular surname or last name for all people (#748 out of 88799, Top 1%) (2000 U.S. Census).
+Joyce is a very prominent first name for females (#49 out of 4276, Top 1%) and also a very prominent surname for both adults and children (#748 out of 88799, Top 1%).
+(2000 U.S. Census)